 How to fold Books into Shapes, such as A Bunny and other Animals

 Actually, folding book pages into a bunny is perhaps even simpler than into a word with many letters.
 What you need is a template.
-To get you going, I am giving you a freebie today: my bunny shape.
+To get you going, I am giving you a freebie today: my bunny shape – book folding template.
 Use it to create a bunny book.

 Receive your free downloadable bunny template for book page folding as part of your automatically welcome-package when you sign up for our (very infrequent!) newsletter.
-Tip: after typing your email here on the website, you’ll get a confirmation email. click the link in and the autoresponder will fly right to you!
-Lots of free patterns and other freebies in there… It’s immediate, so check spam filters/promotion mail boxes etc. To sign up, see top right of this page…
+Sign up on the top right of this page.
+After submitting your signup request, you’ll get an automatic confirmation email.
+Click the link in that email and you’ll immediately receive a great overview with lots of free patterns and templates in your mail box.
+Look in your promotion or update mailboxes if you can’t find it in your inbox.

 Don’t forget to PIN this article to your Pinterest boards, so you don’t lose it!